Britain caps rail fares at inflation

-LONDON British rail fares are to be frozen in real terms for another year and operators will no longer be able to hike individual prices even further, Chancellor George Osborne said.
+LONDON, Sept 7 British rail fares are to be frozen in real terms for another year and operators will no longer be able to hike individual prices even further, finance minister George Osborne said.

 In a statement on Sunday, Osborne said regulated train ticket prices would be capped at inflation for the second straight year, meaning a maximum rise of 2.5 percent in 2015.